Articles in Famous Felines are written by

 In November 2001 it was her appetite that led her to go on board a tanker, when she 'spoke' to one of its crewmen, the second engineer Jeong Yun-Seok, and followed him.
 He thought she must be hungry and took her on board for some food.
 Afterwards both man and cat fell asleep in his cabin, and unfortunately when they woke up the ship had left port and was on its way to South Korea!
 Although she had sometimes boarded New Zealand ships to explore, this was the first time she had ventured aboard a foreign vessel.
 Colin's was said to be 'a bit seasick at first', but soon gained her sea-legs and settled down to the maritime routine.
 Ship's captain Chang Seong-mo sent photos of her back to the port by e-mail to reassure staff there that she was alive and well.
 He told Korean press later that during the voyage she ate 'salmon, beef and snacks' and slept on the second engineer's sofa.

-Meanwhile, back at Port Taranaki, when it became known where she was, various schemes were suggested for recovering the traveller.
+Meanwhile, back at Port Taranaki, when it became known where she was, various schemes were hatched for recovering the traveller.
 At first it was thought she could stay aboard until the tanker returned; but then it was discovered the fairly old tanker Tomiwaka was in fact on her final voyage and due to be scrapped at the end of it.
 The next plan was to effect a ship-to-ship transfer of the wandering feline on the high seas, so she could be put on a tanker bound for New Zealand.
 However, that was deemed unsafe, not just for Colin's but because of the risk of collision or explosion involved in bringing together two such very large ships at sea.
 So Colin's remained on board for the duration of the voyage some 18 days, after delays due to bad weather.

 Terminal superintendent Gordon Macpherson decided he would fly to Korea to meet the ship and collect the cat to bring her back home; it was he who had taken over responsibility for her when her original owner had left the terminal.
 With much international interest in her exploits, with friendly assistance from Korean Airlines, and following an approach from the port authorities, the makers in NZ of Whiskas cat food agreed to sponsor her return trip with Gordon.
 (Apparently other pet-food companies had shown interest, no doubt with an eye to the publicity, but Whiskas made the best offer.)